NEWS & EVENTS

 The Picker Experience Network Awards are the first and only awards programme to recognise best practice in patient experience across all facets of health and social care in the UK and beyond.

-We have been chosen for the category Partnership Working to Improve the Experience for our collaboration with the West Yorkshire and Harrogate Cancer Alliance on the Cancer SMART project.
+We have been awarded runner up for the category Partnership Working to Improve the Experience for our collaboration with the West Yorkshire and Harrogate Cancer Alliance on the Cancer SMART project.

 Dr Stewart Manning joins the Ella Dawson Foundation